Helping Individuals Charged With Burglary in Haddonfield, New Jersey”

 If you have been charged with committing any of these types of burglary, you should call the defense law firm of Matthew V. Portella as soon as possible for assistance defending against your charge.

 Guilty Findings and Penalties

 For you to suffer penalties as a result of a burglary in New Jersey, you must first be found guilty and convicted of the crime.
 Once that occurs, sentencing in your case will be left up to a judge.
 The sentence is typically determined at a sentencing hearing that follows the trial.

 A conviction for any of the New Jersey burglary charges noted above is a third-degree criminal offense in the State.
-Consequently, a judge could sentence you to between three and five years of incarceration, along with a fine in the amount of $15,000.
+Consequently, a judge could sentence you to between three and five years of incarceration, along with a fine of $15,000.

-However, you could be charged with a second-degree criminal offense if you do any one of the following during the course of the burglary:
+However, you could be charged with a second-degree criminal offense if you do any one of the following during the burglary:

 - You are armed with a weapon or you display what looks like a deadly weapon—or explosives—while you are committing the burglary crime.

 - You knowingly (or purposely) threatened—or attempted—to inflict serious bodily injury or harm on another person during the commission of the burglary.

 A conviction for second-degree burglary in New Jersey can result in a maximum 10-year prison sentence, along with a monetary fine of $150,000.